 Our analysis forms a central part of our work programme on UK and international comparisons.
 By looking at established best practice, we aim to bring the benefits of international experience to the attention of UK policy-makers and health leaders.

 We published a major report in January 2010 into the funding and performance of the health care systems of the four countries of the UK (see more on this below).
-In partnership with the Health Foundation, we are conducting a further examination of the performance of the four UK health services for publication in early 2014.
+In partnership with the Health Foundation, we are conducting a further examination of the performance of the four UK health services for publication in 2014.

 As part of this we will publish updates on the different policy approaches being pursued by the home nations – these will be accessible from this project page.

 This was the first time that such an analysis had been conducted.
 It was also the first time that the performance of the 10 English regions had been compared with the NHS in England as a whole and the NHS in each of the devolved countries.

 The divergence of policies between the health services of the four UK nations provides a fascinating natural experiment.

 Dr Jennifer Dixon, Chief Executive, Nuffield Trust, 18 Mar 2010

 Broadly, the report found striking differences in performance with some UK countries spending more on health care and employing greater numbers of health staff but performing worse on a range of indicators.